 Available to residents in the states of AL, AZ, CA, CO, FL, NM, TX.
 BBVA Compass is a No-ChexSystems Bank.
 You apply for the ClearChoice Free Checking Account but if you are not eligible you will be offered the Second Chance Checking Account but it has a $13.95 monthly fee.
 The Second Chance Checking Account is offered when you need to rebuild your credit and get your finances on track.
 The Second Chance Checking Account comes with the same features as the free checking which includes online banking, mobile check deposits, bill pay and a Visa debit card.
 There is a $25 minimum deposit required to open.
 Apply online today.

 USAA Free Checking

 USAA is a No-ChexSystems bank, however they do use EWS.
 USAA primarily serves the military but non-military may be eligible too.
 Former military members (retired or veteran) which includes the Guard or Reserves are eligible.
 If you are joining the military (includes signing an enlistment contract or participating in a commissioning program you can join.
-Non-military can join if a spouse has honorably served or if a parent currently has or had a USAA account.
+Non-military can join if a spouse or ex-spouse has honorably served or if a parent currently has or had a USAA account.
 USAA hands down is a great full-service bank offering products from credit cards for rebuild credit to renter’s insurance.
-USAA free checking offers ATM reimbursement, mobile deposits and check deposits at your local UPS Store.
+USAA free checking offers ATM reimbursement and mobile deposits.
 The minimum to open an account is $25.
 See if you are eligible.

 Washington Savings Bank